hypernumbers/learn_elisp_the_hard_way/contents/lesson-2-3-lists-at-last.rst

 Lesson 2-3 - Lists (At Last)
 ============================

-**Prerequesite:** This lesson presumes you know how to invoke eLisp expression as shown in Lesson 2-1.
+**Prerequesite:** This lesson presumes you know how to invoke Elisp expression as shown in Lesson 2-1.

 ------------
 Introduction
 ------------

-eLisp is a dialect of Lisp - the LISt Processing language.
+Elisp is a dialect of Lisp - the LISt Processing language.

 You will have noticed that all the expressions we have used so far have been of the form ``(something somethingelse anotherthing)``.
 That basic form is a list - defined by the opening and closing brackets.
 All the expressions we have looked at so far have been the simplest sort of programmes - lists where the first element is an operator and the remaining elements are data.
 But a list can also be simple data.